Disney's Hollywood Studios: History

 In the 2010s, Disney began phasing out the park's "studio-like" attractions that headlined the park during its early years of operation.
 This included the closure of the park's Studio Backlot Tour, American Idol Experience, and the Legend of Captain Jack Sparrow attractions in 2014.
 The following year, the Sorcerer's Hat was removed and the original sightlines from Hollywood Boulevard to the park's Chinese Theatre were restored.
 In March 2015, during an annual shareholders meeting, Disney CEO Bob Iger hinted at another possible name change for the park due to the changes coming in the near future.
 However, the company denied the rumors of a name change in February 2018.
 The park continued to close more studio-themed attraction; in April 2016, the majority of Streets of America—including the backlot street facades, the Lights, Motors, Action!
 Extreme Stunt Show, the Earffel Tower, and the remaining backstage areas—was closed and demolished in preparation for Star Wars: Galaxy's Edge and Toy Story Land.
-In 2017, the Great Movie Ride closed as the final remaining opening-day attraction and was replaced by Mickey & Minnie's Runaway Railway.
+In 2017, the Great Movie Ride closed as the final remaining opening-day attraction and was replaced by Mickey & Minnie's Runaway Railway in 2020.

 The park was closed from March 16 to July 15, 2020, due to the COVID-19 pandemic in Florida.
+In 2025, Muppet*Vision 3D and the surrounding Muppet-themed courtyard was closed.
+The area is expected to be re-themed to Pixar's Monsters, Inc. franchise, including Disney's first suspended roller coaster.

 Park layout and attractions

-Disney's Hollywood Studios is divided into seven themed areas inspired by fantasized iterations of either existing locations found in Hollywood and Los Angeles or imagined worlds from Hollywood stories.
-The park's original layout featured a large Hidden Mickey, which was visible in aerial photographs of the park and on the park's early guide maps, though construction and other park changes have eliminated much of this image.
+Disney's Hollywood Studios is divided into seven themed areas, each inspired by either romanticized versions of real locations in Hollywood and greater Los Angeles or imagined worlds drawn from Hollywood-born stories.
+The park’s original layout once formed a large Hidden Mickey, visible in early guide maps and aerial photographs, though subsequent construction and redesigns have removed most traces of it.
+Several themed areas feature prominent façades and buildings modeled after both existing and defunct structures from across Los Angeles, including those found in Hollywood, Pasadena, Inglewood, and Burbank.

 Hollywood Boulevard

 Hollywood Boulevard, inspired by the real street of the same name, serves as the park's main entrance and operates in the same vein as Main Street, U.S.A. at Magic Kingdom.
 It is lined with themed streetscape facades and venues selling Disney merchandise and park services.
 Guests enter through the main entrance gate, which resembles the Pan-Pacific Auditorium.
 Near the park's gate is a recreation of the Crossroads of the World tower.
 Live street entertainment and seasonal parades travel down the main street throughout the day.
-At the far end of Hollywood Boulevard stands an exact replica of Grauman's Chinese Theatre, which houses Mickey and Minnie's Runaway Railway, a dark ride themed to the world of Mickey Mouse animated shorts.
+At the far end of Hollywood Boulevard stands an exact replica of Grauman's Chinese Theatre, which houses Mickey & Minnie's Runaway Railway, a dark ride themed to the world of Mickey Mouse animated shorts.
 Near the entrance of Animation Courtyard—resides The Hollywood Brown Derby restaurant, a themed replica of the original Brown Derby restaurant in Hollywood, California.